The Royal Foundry: Early life

 Jared Salte was raised in a musical household and began playing piano and guitar at age five.
 By age 11, he was running the recording studio Salt Shaker Studios.
 By age 15, he had won his first international songwriting competition and released his first album.
 At 19, his band, the Junkyard Poets, opened for The Newsboys in stadiums across North America.

 Bethany Schumacher grew up in the church as a Pastor's daughter, with her mother as the pianist and choir director.
 She often sang at church, and at fundraising and community events.
 In high school, Schumacher played the female lead in all of her high school musicals.

-2013-2016: Formation & Early Work
+2013-2016: Formation and early work

 In 2013, shortly after their wedding, The Royal Foundry was formed as a Folk band.
 In 2014, they independently released their first album, Wherever We Go.

 In 2015 they won $75,000 as part of the Peak Performance Project for their song “Running Away” which peaked at #21 on Alt-Rock Stations in Canada.
 “Running Away” was featured on TSN as the opening song for the CFL, and in two commercials--for ENMAX and the Government of Alberta Climate Change Campaign).